Yoshida Shintō: History

 In spite of their alleged antiquity, Yoshida doctrines were created by Yoshida Kanetomo (1435–1511) who served the Imperial Court in the Department of Shintō Affairs.
-Yoshida Shinto gained prominence during the Momoyama period, when the family was involved in the deification of Toyotomi Hideyoshi, and enhanced its influence during the Edo period under Yoshikawa Koretaru (1616–1694), a Yoshida scion (but not a family member) with excellent contacts to the ruling elites in Edo.
+In 1484 Kanetomo completed the Daigengū, a ceremonial hall built atop Mount Yoshida in Kyoto, around which he arranged replicas of the two Grand Shrines of Ise together with other structures representing the more than one thousand shrines listed in the Engishiki, an undertaking that marked the completion of Yoshida Shinto's doctrinal and ritual system.Yoshida Shinto gained prominence during the Momoyama period, when the family was involved in the deification of Toyotomi Hideyoshi, and enhanced its influence during the Edo period under Yoshikawa Koretaru (1616–1694), a Yoshida scion (but not a family member) with excellent contacts to the ruling elites in Edo.
 Koretaru was probably the driving force behind the fact that the Yoshida were decreed the de facto supervisors of all lesser Shinto shrines in the official "Regulations for Shrine Priests" (諸社禰宜神主法度, Shosha negi kannushi hatto) of 1665.
 Later, however, Koretaru created his own version of Shintō (Yoshikawa Shintō) with an emphasis on self-reflection and the nature of the Kami to Man, as well as Man's role in society (with an emphasis on the lord-vassal relationship common during this period).

 Early Neo-Confucian scholars in Japan such as Hayashi Razan and Yamazaki Ansai likely encountered Yoshida Shintō during their time as Buddhist priests, when guest lectures by Yoshida Shintō priests were common.
 However, later when Neo-Confucian teachings gained prominence, these thinkers formulated their own theories and doctrines on the relationship between Confucianism and Shintō and criticized Yoshida Shintō for being influenced by Buddhism.
 Nevertheless, Yoshida vocabulary and Yoshida ideas can still be found in their writings.
 This trend persisted until the rise of National Learning which sought to separate Shintō from both Buddhism and Confucianism and thus developed a completely new discourse on the native kami.

 In terms of institutional history, Yoshida Shintō was dominant until the late Edo period but decreased rapidly during the 19th century and has left hardly any trace in contemporary Japanese shrine worship.
 The Yoshida family's collection of ancient texts, however, still forms one of the most important sources of Shinto.
 Large parts of it are now stored in the library of Tenri University in Nara Prefecture.